hyperledger/indy-node/docs/transactions.md

 It's not possible to update existing Schema.
 So, if the Schema needs to be evolved, a new Schema with a new version or name needs to be created.

-- `did` (base58-encoded string):
+- `uuid` (base58-encoded string):

-    Target DID we create a Schema for as base58-encoded string for 16 or 32 bit DID value.
+    Schema's UUID as base58-encoded string for 16 or 32 bit DID value.
+It must be unique within the ledger.
     It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.
-    In practice, `did` will be equal to `submitterDid` in most of the cases.

-    *Example*: `submitterDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Schema for.
+    *Example*: `submitterDid` is a DID of a Schema Author, and `uuid` is Schema's unique UUID.

 - `attrNames` (array of strings):